 Trinity’s notable clock is renowned for its hourly double-strike.
 The clock was installed in the eighteenth century by its then-Master, Richard Bentley, a former student of St John’s.

 Bentley set a mandate that the clock chime first on a low note (the Trinity chime) and then on a higher note (the St John’s chime) for his alma mater.

 Cambridge’s sublime Wedding Cake provides an especially breathtaking and magical experience to behold at sunrise or sunset.

-This is great if you can get tickets to the notorious St John’s May Ball and make it through both sunset and sunrise – to the survivors photograph.
-If not, (a shameless plug here) join us on the river for our Fireworks Punting Experience that evening to see St John’s grandiose choreographed firework display as thousands of pounds go up in smoke with New Court as a backdrop!
+Alternatively, (a shameless plug here) join us on the river for sunset that evening on our Fireworks Punting Experience to see St John’s grandiose choreographed firework display as thousands of pounds go up in smoke with New Court as a backdrop!

 St John’s New Court Best Bits

 - St John’s claim the fame as the first westside College on the Backs

 - No clocks or bells here.
 There’s still time

 - This Gothic Revival architectural masterpiece is shrouded in rumours, myths and gossip